vivek-pr/datahub-custom-code/README.md

     "GMS Event"->>Action: Trigger (platform=postgres)
     Action->>"Postgres (encoded)": Write encoded.<table>
 ```

+## Troubleshooting Guide
+- **UI run stuck in PENDING / No Output**: verify UI ingestion is enabled (`UI_INGESTION_ENABLED=true` in `docker-compose.yml`) and the helper container can reach GMS.
+Run `docker compose logs -f ui-ingestion-runner` to confirm it prints “Starting poller …”.
+- **Database connection failures**: the runner rewrites `localhost`/`host.docker.internal` to the Docker service name automatically.
+If the source lives elsewhere, adjust `host_port` and confirm reachability with `docker compose exec ingestion nc -vz <host> <port>`.
+- **Tokenization not firing**: check `base64-action` logs for “Action ready …” followed by dataset summaries.
+Missing logs often mean the pipeline name or database name does not match the ingestion recipe; ensure the UI recipe’s values align with the Base64 overrides.
+- **Permission or auth errors**: the helper and action use the same credentials as the UI recipe.
+Update both the recipe and the `.env`/`docker-compose.yml` overrides if passwords change.
+- **Endpoint sanity checks**: `curl http://localhost:8080/health` validates GMS; `curl -XPOST http://localhost:8080/api/graphql -d '{"query":"{ health { status } }"}'` ensures GraphQL responds.
+Use `docker compose logs -f datahub-gms datahub-frontend` for deeper errors.

 ## Configuration You Might Change
 - `ingest/postgres_recipe.yml` — adjust `host_port`, credentials, schema filters, or pipeline name.